meetar/fjord.style/_posts/2016-03-22-mapping-mountains.md

     }
 </style>

 I've been spending a lot of time over the mountains of Northern California lately.
-To view mountains from above is to journey through _time itself_: over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
-Fly with me now, on a tour through the world of _elevation data_:
+To view mountains from above is to journey through _time itself:_ over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
+Fly with me now, on a tour through the world of _elevation data:_

 <div class="demo-wrapper" source="https://tangrams.github.io/terrain-demos/?noscroll&url=styles/elevation-tiles.yaml#12/37.8773/-121.9290"></div>
 <span class='caption'>( These maps are interactive! <a style="font-weight:normal" href="http://tangrams.github.io/terrain-demos/?url=styles/elevation-tiles.yaml#12/37.8773/-121.9290" target="_blank">Open full screen ➹</a> )</span>